 Those who manage to do it see the conversion rates up by 75% from utilizing real-time marketing strategies.
 We all remember Oreo and the brilliant dunk in the dark campaign they made.

-With media monitoring tool you don’t need to check social networks/forums/websites every 5 minutes to see if there is some potentially viral situation happening around your product or industry.
-All you need to do is track relevant keywords and if something happens you will get instant notification on your mail that gives you enough time to react with a real-time marketing campaign.
+With a media monitoring tool, you don’t need to check social networks/forums/websites every 5 minutes to see if there is some potentially viral situation happening around your product or industry.
+All you need to do is track relevant keywords and if something happens you will get an instant notification on your mail that gives you enough time to react with a real-time marketing campaign.

 9) Building Relationships with Influencers

-So how can we utilize media monitoring tool to help us find the right influencer for our marketing campaign?
+So how can we utilize a media monitoring tool to help us find the right influencer for our marketing campaign?
 It’s actually pretty simple.
-As usual, we can track our brand name, generic product or any other brand-product combination that we are interested in.
+As usual, we can track our brand name, generic product, or any other brand-product combination that we are interested in.

 We can track: